wolfgitpr/language-manager/README.md

 ## Add New G2p

-Referring to the 3-digit code in [iso-639-3.tab](./docs/iso-639-3.tab), add a suffix of '-' to the commonly used phonetic notation system, such as "eng", "cmn-pinyin", "jpn-romaji".
+Referring to the 3-digit code in [iso-639-3.tab](./docs/iso-639-3.tab), add a suffix of '-' to the commonly used phonetic notation system, such as "eng-cmu", "cmn-pinyin", "jpn-romaji".

 Name the new G2p according to the standard and add it to the above table.